peterlmajors/portfolio/README.md

 I am studying Accounting, Information Systems, and Computer Science and will be graduating in Spring 2023!

 I am an aspiring Data Scientist / ML Engineer proficient in Python, R and SQL, while continuing to learn C++, HTML, and CSS.
 My academic interests involve supervised learning, feature engineering, and Bayesian methods.
+I have a deep appreciation and understanding of sports analytics and statistics.
+Looking to translate this skillset in the business or professional sports world.

 For now, this account will store personal projects related to sports analytics research, case competitions, and academic assignements.